mokuda2/senioryearreflection/_posts/2023-03-03-A-Glance-at-the-Steppingstones.md

 "It's more than okay," I answered.

-It was a nice make out session.
+We had a nice make out session.
 I wished he didn't have to go.
 Hopefully it didn't make his friend feel uncomfortable if she saw us.

 We stared into each other's eyes.
 "You're really cute," I said.